laipn/company-fit/README.md

    *Examples*: [Programming problem](#programming-puzzle) solving, linux systems debugging, software engineering, ethics, etc.
 2. From experience or research, come up with specific problems that require that skill set to solve.
    *Examples*: Reverse-a-linked-list, "Why can't I resolve a hostname on this linux server", "Show me the issues or anti-patterns in this snippet of code", etc
 3. Choose only problems whether the skills necessary are "[simple to learn, difficult to master](https://en.wikipedia.org/wiki/Bushnell%27s_Law)".
-This ensures some level of [rote-memorization]{#rote-memorization} resistance.
+This ensures some level of [rote-memorization](#rote-memorization) resistance.
    *Examples*: "Reject: reverse-a-linked-list, there is only one single solution", "Accept: Resolve-a-hostname.
 DNS resolution strategies remains a difficult problem with no ideal solution", "Accept: Show me the errors in this code".
 4. From accepted problems, develop what are decided common solutions and what are more nuanced solutions or "observations" on the problem.
    *Example*: "Show me the issues or anti-patterns in this snippet of code"